Farrah Young is a research analyst and carries out in-depth research on topics.

 However, if going into several niches you want to stick to just a couple, ones you are an expert in, that way coming up with suitable topics and writing authoritatively won't be much of a problem for you.

 3. Create Your Hubs

 When I first started writing online, I found it hard coming up with posts that were detailed and covered the whole gist of a story.
-My articles were usually caped at 300 words and I found most people didn't want to read them (which is to be expected as they likely reasoned an article that short in length length couldn't possibly cover all they needed to know).
+My articles were usually capped at 300 words and I found most people didn't want to read them (which is to be expected as they likely reasoned an article that short in length couldn't possibly cover all they needed to know).

 As I continued writing, I discovered a few secrets to getting people to stick to your article, which is making it as detailed as you possibly can; making it the best there is on that topic on the internet.

 Now, I try to include every aspect there is to my topic to make people stick to the end.